SeisSol/SeisSol/Documentation/build-parameters.rst

 The following options are available, but need to be left in the state that they are in.
 Not doing so will most likely break the build process or the software.

 - ``INTEGRATE_QUANTITIES``: assumed to be always disabled.
 Currently broken; it will probably be replaced in some version soon—when we refactor the IO component of SeisSol.
-- ``MPI``: assumed to be always enabled.
-Builds without MPI will most likely give incorrect results at the moment.
-If you want to build without MPI support, you will at the current moment have to explicitly disable the graph partitioning, as each of the supported libraries will need MPI on its own already.
-Official support for builds without MPI is very low priority.
-- ``OPENMP``: assumed to be always enabled.
-Probably more dispensable than the ``MPI`` flag, but no guarantee (nor testing) for correctness is given.
-There are currently no specific plans to make this
-- ``HDF5``: assumed to be always enabled.
-- ``LOG_LEVEL_MASTER``: currently unused.
-Use ``LOG_LEVEL`` instead.
 - ``NUMBER_OF_FUSED_SIMULATIONS``: needs to be 0 or 1.
 Currently still broken for any higher number; but a fix is planned, cf. https://github.com/SeisSol/SeisSol/pull/385